xavios/learn-next-js/Readme.md

 #### Pages Router

-Older, sable way on how we can do the routing.
+Older, more stable way on how we can do the routing.

 `npm run dev`